MuchemiKelvin/gate_of_memory/APPLICATION_WORKFLOW_DESCRIPTION.md

-# Gate of Memory - Application Workflow Description
+# Kardiverse Mobile - Application Workflow Description

 ## Application Overview
-**Gate of Memory** is an offline Android application that provides access to memorial content through QR/barcode scanning, with access restricted to users located within Kenya.
+**Kardiverse Mobile** is an offline Android application that provides access to memorial content through QR/barcode scanning, with access restricted to users located within Kenya.

 ## How the Application Works